ankitshukla20/test-repo/README.md

-#Git tutorial
+#Git & GitHub tutorial
-a fast-paced git course by fireship.io
+a fast-paced git and github course by fireship.io